mishaploid/beautiful-jekyll/research.md

 ---
 layout: page
 title: Research
+bigimg: "/img/bgkaleflower.png"
+---
-subtitle: _“I like the cover," he said.
+_“I like the cover," he said.
 "Don't Panic.
 It's the first helpful or intelligible thing anybody's said to me all day.”_ ― Douglas Adams, The Hitchhiker's Guide to the Galaxy
-bigimg: "/img/bgkaleflower.png"
----

 Understanding genetic diversity in relation to crop improvement